Young Avengers: Volume 1

-In "Sidekicks" (issues #1–6), reporters Jessica Jones (a former teen superhero known as Jewel) and Kat Farrell of The Daily Bugle and heroes Captain America and Iron Man investigate a new group of teenage heroes.
-The story is set in the time between the "Avengers Disassembled" storyline and the beginning of New Avengers.
+Reporters Jessica Jones and Kat Farrell of the Daily Bugle and heroes Captain America and Iron Man investigate a new group of teenage heroes.
 Although the team defeats Kang the Conqueror, Captain America and Iron Man take away their gear and refuse to train the team without their parents' consent.
 Despite the heroes' warnings, the team continues with a new headquarters, new costumes, and new names.
+At the insistence of Farrell, Jones interviews the Young Avengers about their pasts.